 IWAMA features a range of various activities developed to address the issue of energy consumption.

 - Key figure data collection and evaluation of energy management provides valuable knowledge about the general state of the wastewater treatment sphere in the region.
 The data is collected from over 60 WWTPs from Baltic Sea Region.
 Collected data is analysed and a comparative benchmark of the energy efficiency in relation to nutrient removal is developed and published.
 Activities are of particular transnational relevance as information from different WWTPs in the region is collected, analysed and published.
 Operators of the WWTPs as the main target groups are actively involved in the process by providing input information and gaining feedback.

 If your plant would like to contribute to the benchmark development, please contact the lead partner for more information.
-If you are finalizing the provided table now and need instructions on how to use it, please watch the following video prepared by Taavo Tenno from the University of Tartu.
+On this page you can find the key figure questionnaire form for downloading and a video providing instructions on how to use it.

 Each audit consist of full plant process analysis, modelling and analyses of energy consumption patterns and equipment efficiency, on-site energy measurements of the consumers and analyses of personnel involvement.
 Based on results, WWTPs receive knowledge about the potential to improve the process.
 The increase of the operational capacity of WWTP after the amendments made on the basis of energy audits demonstrate the potentials that can be unlocked by enhanced technical knowledge.
 Enhancement of WWT process leads to reduced energy consumption and loads of nutrients in the effluent.